 Types of confidential HR information and security risks

-Knowing what confidential data needs protection is the first step toward effective HR security.
-Now let's examine exactly what information requires safeguarding and where hidden vulnerabilities might be compromising your protection efforts.
+Now let’s examine exactly what information requires safeguarding and where hidden vulnerabilities might be compromising your protection efforts.

 Employee data throughout employment